Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 DMCA, Sony, Viacom

-Recently I learned that due to abuses of the DMCA Act of 1998, YouTube content creators who make reaction videos and “easter egg” videos may have their videos claimed by big companies like Sony and Viacom.
-That means that from when a claim is made, all ad revenue goes to those big companies, and not even to the creators.
-That means in all likelihood I unknowingly may not even be supporting my favourite YouTube creators.
+Recently I learned that because of abuses of the Digital Millennium Copyright Act of 1998, YouTube creators who make reaction videos or “easter-egg” breakdowns can have their videos claimed by companies like Sony or Viacom.
+From the moment a claim is filed, all ad revenue flows to the claimant, not to the creator—so I may unknowingly be giving nothing to my favorite channels.

 Did you know?
-Many fair-use and video-game-commentary videos may have automated copyright claims against them, meaning that ad revenue goes to big companies with deep legal pockets and your favourite creators may get nothing, so more and more creators leave YouTube for Twitch.
+Many fair-use and game-commentary videos receive automated copyright claims, sending ad revenue to large companies with deep legal pockets while creators get nothing.
+No wonder so many move to Patreon.

 Top ↩